ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 What did we find?
 This project set out to answer that question, and the results surprised us too.

+**NOTE: This is a preliminary draft, which still contains various inaccuracies, so take with several grains of salt.
+We are working on cleaning this up.**

 <!--more-->

 ## Contents